 `return self.greenlet.switch()`

-As is, the former is of little help, when you are trying to find a problem in your Python code, and all you see is the current state of the interpreter itself.
+As is, the former is of little help when you are trying to find a problem in your Python code, and all you see is the current state of the interpreter itself.

-gdb and Python
+gdb and Python Link to heading

-So it's two different, but related things:
+So those are two different but related things:

-• gdb versions 7+ are extendable with Python modules
+• gdb versions 7+ are extendable with Python

-Debugging Python with gdb 101
+Debugging Python with gdb 101 Link to heading

 First of all, you need to install gdb:

-# apt-get install gdb
+sudo apt-get install gdb

 or

-# yum install gdb
+sudo yum install gdb

 depending on the Linux distro you are using.